-An additional reconnaissance exploration program was conducted from November 2011 to December, 2011 (Phase II program).
-The purpose of this program was to ascertain the industrial mineral potential on the Joint Venture Property, in addition to further drill testing of graphitic trends on the Green Giant Property.
-This program consisted of the following activities:
+An additional reconnaissance exploration program was conducted from November 2011-December, 2011 (Phase II program).
+The purpose of this program was to ascertain the industrial mineral potential on the Joint Venture Ground, and further drill testing of graphitic trends on the Green Giant Property.
+This program consisted of the following: